Ora Carew: Later years and death

 After a failed comeback in 1926, she starred in Los Angeles stage plays and toured vaudeville.
 From 1940 until her death, she operated a cosmetics shop in Hollywood.
 Carew died of a stroke at a Los Angeles sanitarium on October 26, 1955, and was interred at Forest Lawn Memorial Park in Glendale, California.

 Personal life

 Carew married Harry E. Grant on June 15, 1908, in El Paso, Texas.
 The couple had one daughter, Lotus Grant (October 20, 1909 – June 25, 2007), who married Fred R. Feitshans Jr., making film producer Buzz Feitshans Carew's grandson.

 Ora and Harry divorced before 1920.
 She remarried to John C. Howard in December 1922 in Hollywood, California, and they divorced in 1924.

 She was 5 ft 3 in tall, weighed 120 lb, and had brown hair and brown eyes.
-She was exceptionally fond of outdoor sports and found her greatest pleasure in motoring around Hollywood and Los Angeles in her raceabout.
+She was exceptionally fond of outdoor sports and found her greatest pleasure in motoring around Hollywood and Los Angeles in her Mercer Raceabout.